-This first release is specifically directed toward network elements using IPv4 only.
-Future releases of this specification (e.g., I02 or later) may update this specification to address network traffic using IPv6 and IPv6 services, such as mobility or a mixed system of both IPv4 and IPv6 network elements in furtherance of a LEA conducting lawful surveillance under CALEA.
-Similarly, MultiCast and IPTV are to be evaluated for further study.
+This release is specifically directed toward network elements using IPv4 [DHCPv4] and IPv6 [DHCPv6] by means of CableLabs provisioning specifications which rely on Dynamic Host Configuration Protocol (DHCP) protocol for Internet Protocol (IP) address allocation management.
+Future releases of this specification may update this specification to provide IPv6 SLAAC (Stateless Address Autoconfiguration) or a mixed system of both IPv4 and IPv6 services, such as IP mobility in furtherance of an LEA conducting lawful surveillance under CALEA.
+Similarly, IP MultiCast and IPTV are to be evaluated for further study.